campoy/embedmd/README.md

 # embedmd

+Are you tired of copy pasting your code into your `README.md` file, just to forget about it later on and have unsynced copies?
+Or even worse, code that does not even compile?

+Then `embedmd` is for you!
-embedmd parses all the .md files in a given directory looking for embedmd commands.
-For every one of the commands it extracts the code and embeds it as markdown code right below the command.

-The command format for embedmd follows the markdown comments syntax, which makes it invisible while rendering.
+`embedmd` parses all the .md files in a given directory looking for _embedmd_commands_.
+The command format for `embedmd` follows the markdown comments syntax, which makes it invisible while rendering.
 This also allows to keep a reference to the origin of the embedded code, therefore providing a way to update the embedded copy if the original file changes.

+For every one of the commands `embedmd` extracts the corresponding piece of code and embeds it as markdown code block.

-The format of an embedmd command is:
+The format of an `embedmd` command is:

 ```markdown
     [embedmd]:# (filename language /start regexp/ /end regexp/)